glefait/glefait.github.io/security-log.md

 Identify the leak of personal data when, unlogged, through a modified query to a webservice.
 Confirmed and solved.

 ## Web/Internet gateway, [SFR](https://www.sfr.fr/)
-Report 6 vulnerabilities (at least 1 already known) on the SFR gateway.
-Under review.
+Report 6 vulnerabilities (at least 1 already reported) on the SFR gateway.
+Reviewed, asked to test the next beta version.

 # 2019